Requirements & hardware

 - Pushing backups (agent on source host pushes to fsbackup) — fsbackup is pull-only

-- NFS/CIFS as snapshot storage — the hard-link snapshot model requires a POSIX filesystem
+- Non-ZFS snapshot storage — v2.0 requires ZFS; the old hard-link snapshot model is no longer supported

-fs-db-export.shusesdocker execto dump databases; bare-metal databases require a custom pre-backup script - Incremental S3 sync — S3 export is full snapshot upload per tier/target; no block-level deduplication
+- Incremental S3 sync — S3 export is a full snapshot upload per tier/target; no block-level deduplication